Qusaix/laravel_easy_file_uploader/README.md

 # HOW TO USE
 - INSTALL THE PACKAGE THROW THIS COMMAND `composer require qusai/easy-upload-files`
-- ADD THE SERVEICE PROVIDER IN THE `app.php` AND ADD THIS
+- ADD THE SERVEICE PROVIDER IN THE `app.php`
 ```php
         Qusai\Upload\Providers\UploadFileServiceProvider::class
 ```
-- GO TO THE `filesystem.php` AND ADD THIS CODE INIT SO THE PACKAGE WORK PROPERLY
+- GO TO THE `filesystem.php` AND ADD THIS CODE INIT SO THE PACKAGE WILL WORK PROPERLY
 ```php
        'public_uploads' => [
             'driver' => 'local',